Insurers seek softening of "too big to fail" criteria

 A group of 48 big insurers will be examined to determine whether they should be placed alongside leading global banks on a list of "systemic" financial institutions, the G20's regulatory task force, the Financial Stability Board, has said.

-AIG, Allianz, Axa and Prudential are all seen as potential candidates for inclusion on the list.
+AIG (AIG.N), Allianz (ALVG.DE), Axa (AXAF.PA) and Prudential (PRU.L) are all seen as potential candidates for inclusion on the list.

 Insurers maintain that they are fundamentally less risky than banks because they do not lend money and should therefore be exempt from any additional capital requirements imposed on the banking sector.